Points, tripoints, and coordinate systems

 Lastly, these is a system called segment (seg) coordinates.
 These are only used in saving/loading submaps and you are unlikely to encounter them.

-As well as absolute and local coordinates, sometimes we need to use coordinates relative so some larger scale.
+As well as absolute and local coordinates, sometimes we need to use coordinates relative to some larger scale.
 For example, when performing mapgen for a single overmap, we want to work with coordinates within that overmap.
 This will be an overmap terrain-scale point relative to the corner of its containing overmap, and so typically take x and y values in the range [0,180).

 Vertical coordinates